 Frevo offers a 5-course pre-fixe menu with: 2 appetizers, 2 main courses and 1 dessert.
 Oh, and you do get an amuse-bouche to wake up your taste buds!

 This tasting menu costs $148/person and is definitely worth every cent!
-You can also request wine pairing, at an additional cost, of $ 96/person.
-But this includes the tip!
+You can also request wine pairing, at an additional cost, of $96/person, tip included!
 Frevo is a non-tipping restaurant.

 I’m vegetarian and at the time of my reservation, I was asked for any dietary restrictions or allergies.
 So, they were able to perfectly accommodate my request.
 (Note: They are just not able to accommodate vegan diets, as of now.)